Skip to main content

 Military Hazing

 Hazing has no place in our military.
 It undermines our military readiness and deeply scars volunteers forced to endure it.
-We must have a zero-tolerance hazing policy in our military.
+We must have a zero-tolerance policy for hazing in our military.

-Harry Lew was a Marine stationed in Afghanistan.
+Harry Lew, my nephew, was a Marine stationed in Afghanistan.
 One midnight, his peers took it upon themselves to administer what they called "corrective training."
 They berated him, ordered him to dig a foxhole, and forced him to do useless exercises carrying his heavy full body armor and a 25-lb sandbag.
 They stomped on his back, kicked and punched him, and poured the entire contents of a sandbag onto his face and in his mouth.
-It lasted a full 3 ½ hours.
+It lasted a full three and a half hours.

-Finally, 22 minutes after they stopped, Harry killed himself with his own gun.
+22 minutes after they stopped, Harry died by suicide with his own gun.
 He was 21 years old.
-He was my nephew.

-I was shocked and stunned.
+I was shocked.
 But I found out that Harry was only the tip of the iceberg.
 There was Danny Chen, Brushaun Anderson, Hamson Daniels McPherson Jr., Jarrett Wright and countless other victims of hazing, picked on because of race, sex, religion, sexual orientation or just because they were different.

 Congressional Hearing on Hazing

-I called for a Congressional hearing and Congress held the first hearing on military abuse since 1979.
+I called for a Congressional hearing, which became the first hearing on military abuse since 1979.
 In fact, it might have been the first official hearing on hazing in every branch of the services in Congressional history.

-But in the hearing, I heard each branch say that they have hazing under control.
+In the hearing, each military branch said that they have hazing under control.
 That their policies are working.
 But the stories of Harry and others show that we clearly have work to do to eliminate hazing in the military.

 Military Hazing Reports

 I authored and secured an amendment in the Fiscal Year (FY) 2013 National Defense Authorization Act (NDAA) that required thorough reports on the hazing policies, the tracking and reporting protocol, and training procedures for each military branch.
-Congress received the reports from each branch of the military in 2014.
-I believe that the reports we received from the Navy, Army, Marine Corps, and Air Force show that substandard tracking systems are resulting in unreliable data, as there is no uniform procedure to track hazing throughout the military branches.
+I have since passed amendments to renew and expand this reporting requirement, most recently in the FY2022 NDAA.
+Congress has received reports from each branch of the military starting in 2014, which persistently show that substandard tracking systems are resulting in unreliable data, as there is no uniform procedure to track hazing throughout the military branches.

 Hazing in the National Defense Authorization Act